 Average room humidity is best, as over-misting may cause the development of powdery mildew or botrytis.
 At monthly intervals, perform a gentle hose-down to hydrate its leaves and reduce the number of dust particles resting on its foliage.

-If you're interested in achieving flowers, use a fertiliser high in potassium (tomato feed) for the stimulation of flower buds - just remember that most species will begin to decline shortly after blooming.
+If you're interested in achieving flowers, use a fertiliser high in potassium ('Tomato' labelled feed is ideal) for the stimulation of flower buds - just remember that most species will begin to decline shortly after blooming.

 A loss of variegations is caused by too little light.
 Move the plant into a brighter area with minimal direct sunlight to allow the variegations to appear on the new growth.
 Extreme variegations that hinder the plant from developing chlorophyll (green pigmentations) are typically caused by too much sunlight.

 Root rot is a common issue among specimens sat in too dark environments with prolonged soil moisture.
 Symptoms include rapidly yellowing leaves, mouldy soil, stunted growth and a rotten brown base.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 Learn more about addressing root rot on this link.

 Curled leaves and dried brown edges are the result of too little water and over-exposure to the sun.
 Although Coleus can naturally do well in sun-filled locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot in the spring to wrap the roots around moister soil.